 Register of Health Benefit Undertakings

-- Registered Undertakings such as Irish Life Health, Laya Healthcare and Vhi Healthcare that provide in-patient health insurance cover and that must accept, subject to certain limited terms and conditions, all persons who wish to purchase private health insurance cover.
-These insurers may also provide cash benefit plans
+- Registered Undertakings such as Irish Life Health, Laya Healthcare and Vhi Healthcare that provide in-patient health insurance cover and must accept, subject to certain limited terms and conditions, all persons who wish to purchase private health insurance.
+These insurers may also provide cash benefit plans.

-- the legislative environment in which private health insurance in Ireland operates
+- The legislative environment in which private health insurance in Ireland operates

-- the private healthcare delivery system in Ireland
+- The private healthcare delivery system in Ireland

-- non commercially sensitive statistical information on private health insurance in Ireland.
+- Non commercially sensitive statistical information on private health insurance in Ireland